hknd23/DeepLearningCausal/README.md

 <!-- badges: end -->

 **DeepLearningCausal** is an R package that provides functions to estimate the Conditional Average Treatment Effects (CATE) and Population Average Treatment Effects on the Treated (PATT) from experimental and observational data using both ensemble learning and deep learning (specifically, deep neural networks) methods.
-First, the package provides functions to implement three meta-learner models for estimating the CATE using ensemble and deep learning methods: the Single-learner (S-learner), Two-learner (T-learner), and the Cross-Learner (X-learner) models described in Künzel et al. (2019).
+First, the package provides functions to implement three meta-learner models for estimating the CATE using ensemble and deep learning methods: the R-learner, Single-learner (S-learner), Two-learner (T-learner), and the Cross-Learner (X-learner) models described in Künzel et al. (2019) as well as Nie and Wager (2021).
 Second, "DeepLearningCausal" provides functions to implement the Ottoboni and Poulos (2020) PATT-C estimator to obtain via ensemble and deep learning methods the Population Average Treatment Effects on the Treated from experimental and observational data with noncompliance.
 The package also includes features that enable users to visualize the distribution of the estimated CATEs from the meta-learner models as well as the PATT from the PATT-C estimator.
 Third, DeepLearningCausal provides functions that users can employ to illustrate and analyze not only the treatment indicator's marginal effect from the meta-learner and PATT-C estimator but also heterogeneous treatment effects from the said estimators for subgroup analysis.

 ### Why DeepLearningCausal?